BOARD OF TRUSTEES

 When parking in front of the school, either before or after school, please do not park in the bus bay.
 Cars can be parked in front of the hedge.
 Please do not drop off or pick up children on the opposite of the road from school (river side) as it can be dangerous for children to have to cross the road at that point.
 There is poor visibility when coming towards the school from either direction, and at the speed some cars and trucks travel past the school, this makes crossing the road very hazardous.

 This is not a complete list as other activities are arranged during the year.
-All dates are on our school website.
+All dates are on our school website and school app event page

 The pool is operational during Term 4 to the end of Term 1.
 All pupils are expected to participate in daily lessons during the season.
 Swimming is part of the school curriculum and we offer all children the opportunity to learn water safety techniques and swimming skills.

-The school has a NO SMOKING policy.
+The school has a NO SMOKING AND NO VAPING policy.
 The school grounds and buildings are smoke free at all times.

 It is compulsory for hats to be worn during the first and fourth terms.
 The school encourages children to wear sunscreen in the hotter months.
 Lunch is eaten in the classroom.
 Children without hats are only allowed to play in designated shady areas.